WuTheFWasThat/wuthefwasthat.github.io/about.md

   a startup providing computer environments in the browser.
 I left after nearly 4 years; the company was later acquired by Udacity.
 - I then spent 2 years at Google working on deep learning for user personalization.
   My team was partially responsible for Google creepily understanding you based on your past history of Google product usage.
 I did a mix of infrastructure and research.
-- I'm now at OpenAI, working on the safety team.
+- I'm now at OpenAI, working on the Reflection team, which is focused on value alignment.
   We're trying to ensure that human level artificial intelligence will be beneficial to humanity!